aroberge/ideas/docs/html/_sources/function.rst.txt

 Building a complete example
 ----------------------------

-In addition to making it easy to create import hooks, **ideas** also attempts to make it easy to include diagnostic "tools".
+In addition to making it easy to create import hooks, :small-caps-bold:`ideas` also attempts to make it easy to include diagnostic "tools".
 The ``function_keyword`` example, whose API listed below includes links to the actual source, includes such "tools".